About Cotic

 [ click on a mugshot to find out more about the ambassador]

 Chay Chay AKA Straight-line is our longest serving ambassador.
-Joining the ranks way back in 2013 to race Enduro on the new Rocket.
+Joining the ranks way back in 2013 to race Enduro on the then-new Rocket26.
 Since then he’s been instrumental in the development of all the top-end enduro frames and offering constant real-world feedback, whilst being the most approachable, fastest & hardest grafting individual we could hope for.
 He’s stuck with us through thick & thin and is a cornerstone of steel-bike-love in the Peak District.

 @chaymoose